Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 Hagu-chan, ore wa kimi ga suki da yo

--Here we have the word “kimi” (you) used in the stead of the name, which is cool and overall makes sense since he just said her name (Hagu-chan)
+-Here we have the word “kimi” (you) instead of the name, which is cool and overall makes sense since he just said her name (Hagu-chan).

--Other than that you should recognize the word “ore” (I) from my last video (link) and you really don’t have to add this word, but he felt the need the stress that is was him, that liked her.
+-Other than that you should recognize the word “ore” (I) from my last Japanese pronouns video and you really don’t have to add this word, but he felt the need to stress that is was him who liked her.

--“Da” Like it said in the video makes this sentence more firm, definite or declarative.
+-“Da” makes this sentence more firm, definite or declarative.

 -“Yo” is kind of like an phonetic exclamation point.